aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-gridweb/working-with-gridweb/add-or-remove-context-menu-items-in-gridweb/_index.md

-{{< gist "aspose-cells" "18f6c28b77ee30c773fb2199168e73ed" "Examples.GridWeb-CSharp-GridWebBasics-AddRemoveContextMenuItem.aspx-AddContextMenuItem.cs" >}}
+{{< gist "aspose-cells-gists" "7c644a93d33d24299a618c1dda1a2385" "Examples.GridWeb-CSharp-GridWebBasics-AddRemoveContextMenuItem.aspx-AddContextMenuItem.cs" >}}
 ## **Remove Context Menu Items in Aspose.Cells.GridWeb using Code**
 This code shows how to remove context menu item using CustomCommandButtons.Remove() and CustomCommandButtons.RemoveAt() methods.

-{{< gist "aspose-cells" "18f6c28b77ee30c773fb2199168e73ed" "Examples.GridWeb-CSharp-GridWebBasics-AddRemoveContextMenuItem.aspx-RemoveContextMenuItem.cs" >}}
+{{< gist "aspose-cells-gists" "7c644a93d33d24299a618c1dda1a2385" "Examples.GridWeb-CSharp-GridWebBasics-AddRemoveContextMenuItem.aspx-RemoveContextMenuItem.cs" >}}